d-qoi/HPVTEnduranceTracker/README.md

 	After that, type the number of the team (as specified in the teams.csv) and hit enter More than one team can be specified at a time using spaces

-	End the race with _end_ this will stop the timing
+	End the race with _end_ this will stop the timing and exit the program

 ### Other commands